Tsardines/fallout-terminal/project-worksheet.md

 - Game logic:
   - Taking random words from words array
   - Taking random characters from chars array
+  - Selecting a word
-  - Have program compare your selected with word to goal word
+  - Have program compare your selected with word to its goal word
   - You select "CLEAR".
 The goal word is "ROACH."
   -   "Entry denied.
 3/5 correct."
   - onClick event for selecting words

 2. Important but not urgent: